ent/ent/doc/md/tutorial-todo-crud.md

 }
 ```

-**Query all todo items that don't depend on other items and have items that depend on them**:
+#### Query all todo items that don't depend on other items and have items that depend on them:

 ```go
 func Example_Todo() {
 	// ...

 	// Query all todo items that don't depend on other items and have items that depend them. items, err := client.Todo.Query().
 		Where(